monster-cookie/starfield-modding-notes/PlanetGeneration.md

 ## PCM Rule processing
 Rules are process in order (Bottom First) starting with PCM_BlockCreationRequest [PCMT:0005B625] and PCM_CellLoadRequest [PCMT:0005B62B] the first child of a nods that's conditions evaluate true win for the sub block (PCM Block requests) or a cell for (PCM cell request).
 PCM cell requests can add more then 1 result in a cell and usually have distance checks to them too.

+When a rule branch is traversed a a leaf must be return or bad things happen.
+The engine seems to just grabs a random leaf if one isn't returned.
+This is why the branch rules and leafs generally have near identical conditions.
+This prevents the branch from being traversed when there is a possibility of no leaf being available.

 ### New Game/NG+ Universe
 - Changes to PCM Block Creation rules require a new universe (either new game or new game plus) in order to be applied.
 - Changes to PCM Cell Request rules only need travel to a new location on the current planet or to a new planet.